urbit/urbit.org-reloaded/content/grants/2024/math-sci-lib.md

 canceled = false
 +++

-~lagrev-nocfep and ~mopfel-winrux have been hard at work implementing mathematical and scientific computing on Urbit.
-The end goal that they are driving towards is Urbit-native machine learning models.
+~lagrev-nocfep and ~mopfel-winrux have been hard at work implementing numerical computing on Urbit.
+The end goal that they are driving towards is Urbit-native machine learning.
 They seek a qualified grantee to assist with this project.

 Currently, they have completed significant work on the following: